-Although there is reasonably flat access through the park and to the lagoon (over mown grass) there is no all-weather sealed pathway circulation linking car parking areas to the water and recreational facilities (including the new picnic shelter).
+Although there is reasonably flat access through the park and to the lagoon (over mown grass) there is no allweather sealed pathway circulation linking car parking areas to the water and recreational facilities (including the picnic shelter).
 The lack of pathways for prams and disabled access, especially at the northern end of the park, was another key issue identified at the workshop.
 The design of disabled access to the lagoon foreshore would need to consider appropriate safety treatments (eg. suitable grades and safety railings for disabled access and prams).

-The existing public amenities building, located on the eastern embankment, has no disabled access ramps or connecting pathways into the reserve and no link to car parking areas.
+A new public amenities building has just been constructed within the park (July 2013).
+This building is on a lower grade than the old building and a ramp allowing disability access will soon be constructed.
+The old public amenities building, which will be demolished, is located on the eastern embankment, has no disabled access ramps or connecting pathways into the reserve and no link to car parking areas.
 The existing steps and hand-rails are in poor condition.
 Localised bank erosion near the steps has created further issues with regard to potential trip points and public safety.